-The RCDC supports the research training of OAIC Junior Scholars.
+The REC supports the research training of OAIC Junior Scholars.
 The Junior Scholars span the spectrum from being not yet funded, to having an external career development award or equivalent, to advanced trainees who already obtained grants that provide substantial salary support.

-Under the direction of the RCDC Core leader, each Junior Scholar has assembled a mentoring committee with one primary mentor and 2-4 secondary mentors.
+Under the direction of the REC Core leader, each Junior Scholar has assembled a mentoring committee with one primary mentor and 2-4 secondary mentors.
 The trainees and mentors meet regularly to discuss and strategically plan the research agenda, training and development activities and trajectory for independent funding.
 Scholars may expect to have a portion of their salary and research activities sponsored by the Core.

 MANDATORY REQUIREMENTS (funding is contingent upon meeting these requirements and available funds)